 Have you made the decision to live more sustainably?
-And have you left the Rat Race in order to set up in self-employment, either through choice or redundancy?
+And have you left, or are you considering leaving, the Rat Race in order to set up in self-employment, either through choice or redundancy?
 Then it probably makes sense to incorporate sustainability into your new business plan.
 That way your business will be run in alignment with your interests and values and working in it will ultimately lead to a higher level of enjoyment, fulfilment and meaning.

 So, What is a “Sustainable Business”?

 One official definition goes something like this:

 “A Sustainable Business is a constituted organisation that takes full account of its triple bottom line – i.e. managing and contributing to social, environmental and economic improvements in its business practices.”

 Simply put, a business’s “triple bottom line” can be expressed in terms of the three Ps – People, Planet and Profit.
 So now, rather than taking the conventional view and running our business primarily for profit, we are running our business equally for the welfare of society and of the environment.